joagre/bespoke/doc/prepare_image.md

 # OS

 Prepare a SD card with Raspberry Pi 64 OS Lite using `rpi-imager`.
-Configure a wlan, assign the hostname to b3s and enable ssh.
+Configure a wlan, assign the hostname to bespoke and enable ssh.

 # Enable USB gadget mode on the SD card